Maryland Court Records

 The four mediums for obtaining a Maryland bankruptcy record are online, in-person, via calls, and mail-in requests.
 The process by which a person in Maryland can obtain bankruptcy documents is typically divided into groups according to when the lawsuits or claims were filed or concluded.

-Online requests: If requesting for cases closed before the 7th of April 2003, interested persons may be able to obtain the bankruptcy document via NARA (National Archives & Records Administration).
-Interested parties may either request online or contact their office on (215) 305 2000.
+Online requests: If requesting cases closed before the 7th of April 2003, interested persons may be able to obtain the bankruptcy document via NARA (National Archives & Records Administration).
+Interested parties may either request online or contact their office at (215) 305-2000.
 However, NARA typically requires requesters to provide both the box and transfer number of the records requested.
-Individuals who do not have these case numbers can reach either the Greenbelt court on (301) 344 8018 or the Baltimore court on (410) 962 2688.
+Individuals who do not have these case numbers can reach either the Greenbelt court on (301) 344-8018 or the Baltimore court on (410) 962-2688.
 After calling the numbers and the recorded message starts to play, the requester should press 9 to get the case numbers.

 Alternatively, requesters may obtain the records from certain government authorized agencies.
 These third-party websites require that individuals sign-up to make use of their services.
 Fees apply and are charged per page.
 However, requesters should note that this applies to cases filed on the 1st of December 2003.

-In-person requests: cases that have been closed for over a year are only accessible to persons that participated in the case.
+In-person requests: cases that have been closed for over a year are only accessible to persons who participated in the case.
 With the CM/ECF login at hand, the case participants may view information on their case at the Maryland courthouses with public computer terminals.
-The following is the addresses of the federal district courts in Maryland:
+The following are the addresses of the federal district courts in Maryland:

 District of Maryland U.S Bankruptcy Court (Greenbelt)